← Back to 後漢書

 [] [][]

 In 169 the second partisan purge ordered Fan Pang's arrest.
 Wu Dao locked himself in the post station with the warrant and wept.
-[1] Fan Pang knew the warrant was for him.
+[1] Pang heard it and said, "It must be on my account."
 He walked to prison and surrendered.
 Magistrate Guo Yi tried to resign and flee with him.
-He urged Fan Pang to run while he could.
-Fan Pang refused to drag the magistrate or his mother into his fate.
+He said, "The world is vast—why should you stay here?"
+Pang said, "If Pang dies then the disaster is stopped—how dare I burden you with my crime and also make my aged mother wander in exile?"
 His mother came for a final farewell.
-[2-3] He told her his brother could support her while he joined his dead father.
-He begged her to choke back grief for his sake.
+Pang told his mother, "Zhongbo is filial and respectful—enough to provide support; [2] Pang will follow Lord Longshu to the yellow springs; [3] the living and dead each obtain their place.
+He begged her to choke back grief for his sake."

 141